camsaul/django-rest-params/README.rst

    @api_view(['POST'])
    @params(offset=int, offset__default=0)
    def paged_api_call(request, offset):
+       # if offset isn't specified, default value is used
        pass

 Specify a tuple of valid options, allow the user to specify more than one (comma-separated), use a different name in the Django code for the param.